Photosynq/PhotosynQ-Documentation/docs/mobile-application/measurements.md

 Once a Measurement is uploaded successfully, it is labeled with a green cloud icon.

-::: tip
+::: tip Tip
-**Tip:** Make sure you upload cached measurements on a regular basis.
+Make sure you upload cached measurements on a regular basis.
 Specially if you share the phone with others.
 Otherwise you might forget that there are measurements still on the device.
 :::

 ## Submitted Measurements

 Measurements that have already been uploaded are indicated by a cloud icon.
 You can select *Cleanup Measurements* from the <i class="fa fa-ellipsis-v" aria-hidden="true"></i> more options menu to remove those from the list.

-::: warning
+::: warning Note
-**Note:** Measurements which have been uploaded can not be altered and re-uploaded.
+Measurements which have been uploaded can not be altered and re-uploaded.
 :::